belgio99/alpaca-code/testlab/README.md

 python3 main.py --proto FTP --attacker_ip 127.0.0.2 127.0.0.1 21
 ```

 The Proxy is now running in unarmed mode.
-You can open Firefox and visit https://target.com.
+You can open Firefox and visit https://target.local.
-The server on target.com will set a cookie with the displayed session ID.
+The server on target.local will set a cookie with the displayed session ID.

 After that, switch the proxy to armed mode by pressing any key in the console window.